 We’re living in an age where people are glued to their screens, which is why you can make a massive impact by printing your logo on physical items, like utensils, clothes, backpacks, etc.

-An excellent way to put your business in front of people’s eyes is to print your logo on a business card, coffee cup, or sweater—objects that constantly make their way in front of new eyes.
+And once you have a great logo, an excellent way to put your business in front of people’s eyes is to print your logo on a business card, coffee cup, or sweater—objects that constantly make their way in front of new eyes.

 In this post, we’re going to show you how to get the most out of printing your logo and all of the steps you need to get it done.

 Glad you asked!
 If you want to ensure your items have the highest quality, you need to use a file that’s up to the task.
 We’ll explain why:

 1. Before you can print your logo on anything, you need to make sure you have it in the correct file type (Note: When using our logo creator, you’ll automatically receive print-friendly files), and that your logo is a good fit for the item you want to print on.

 2. Printing on anything with a curved surface, such as a travel mug (for when you’re on the go), can cause your logo to become warped—in which case, you can shrink your logo to avoid this issue.